gamingdiamond982/Econbot/README.md

 # Econbot
-This is the repo for the Economy Bot in [r/SimDemocracy](https://www.reddit.com/r/SimDemocracy) and Co.
+This is the repo for the Economy Bot in [r/SimDemocracy](https://www.reddit.com/r/SimDemocracy).

 ## Backend Types
 | Argument Name | Type |